The Beyond (1981 film): Filming

 The historic Otis House in Madisonville, Louisiana (top as seen in film; bottom in 2008) served as the main setting for the film.

-The majority of The Beyond was filmed on location in late 1980 in New Orleans, Louisiana, as well as the outlying cities of Metairie, Monroe, and Madisonville.
+The majority of The Beyond was filmed on location in late 1980 in New Orleans, as well as the outlying cities of Metairie, Monroe, and Madisonville.
 Larry Ray, a New Orleans resident and member of the Louisiana Film Commission, was hired to help Fulci scout locations.
 While scouting, Fulci took a liking to Ray and hired him as a production manager and producer's assistant.
 Within New Orleans proper, filming was completed in the Vieux Carré district, as well as on the campus of Dillard University.
 The funeral sequence in the graveyard was shot at the Saint Louis Cemetery no. 1.

 The historic Otis House near Lake Pontchartrain, located within the Fairview-Riverside State Park, served as the Seven Doors Hotel.
 During filming, the production designers aged the home's exteriors by spraying the siding with water and dark dye, as well as throwing cement and sand on the floors to make it appear dusty and dilapidated.
 According to Ray, the sand damaged the original wood floors, and the production had to pay the State of Louisiana to restore them once filming wrapped.
 The sequence in which Liza meets Emily on the bridge was shot on the Lake Pontchartrain Causeway, while Emily's house was the same New Orleans residence used in Louis Malle's Pretty Baby (1978).

 To achieve the film's stark visual style, cinematographer Sergio Salvati photographed the New Orleans exteriors using "warm colors" in hope of capturing the "sun, the heat, [and] the jazz" of the city.
 Salvati contrasted the urban New Orleans settings with the "cooler" interiors of the hotel, which often feature cool blue, orange, and violet lighting.

 According to Ray, Fulci had no official shooting script present while filming The Beyond, only a treatment that ran three pages in length: